svenstaro/miniserve/README.md

     miniserve-win.exe

-**With Cargo**: You will need the _nightly_ version of Rust to compile the project.
+**With Cargo**: Make sure you have a recent version of Rust.
 Then you can run

     cargo install miniserve
     miniserve